 Do you make prostheses for hands and/or arms?

-Our research focus currently targets the foot, ankle, and knee.
-For persons with upper extremity amputations, please consider other research initiatives, such as a pioneering surgical procedure known as Targeted Muscle Reinnervation (TMR) that controls a prosthetic arm with thought.
+We are conducting research on persons with upper extremity amputation at the transradial and transhumeral levels, with an emphasis on the interface of prosthetic devices with the body while intuitively controlling them with thought.
+For amputations at other levels, please consider other research initiatives, such as a pioneering surgical procedure known as Targeted Muscle Reinnervation (TMR) that may allow control of a prosthetic arm with thought.

 Is it possible to get legal counsel?

 Whether you are a legal client or representing attorney, we are unfortunately unavailable to provide legal counsel.